What Are Whales Doing With Pioneer Natural Resources - Pioneer Natural Resources (NYSE:PXD)

-A whale with a lot of money to spend has taken a noticeably bearish stance on Pioneer Natural Resources.
+Someone with a lot of money to spend has taken a bearish stance on Pioneer Natural Resources PXD.

-Looking at options history for Pioneer Natural Resources PXD we detected 32 strange trades.

 What's The Price Target?